acgetchell/mundus-atrox/src/journals/sixteenth.md

 3. *Actias* jumps down the girth hole
 4. *CoralKing* jumps down the girth hole

 *Tasbros* makes a web at the bottom of this girth hole.
 We land on the web on the bottom of this girth hole.
 We are in a cavern with fungus.
-Welcome to the Underdark, bitches.
+Welcome to the **Underdark**, bitches.

 *Tasbros* contracts short-term madness and falls unconscious for 7 minutes.
 He seems fine, but has a sort of twitch to him now. *Tysnera* detects a fiendish magic everywhere around us.
 We walk for 2 days and find a stream.
 I fill up my water skin and stand watch while everyone else drinks water.
 I finally see 9 fat, 2-headed, knuckle-dragging figures approaching. *Viker* says “hello friend” in Ork.
 They respond “small food, let’s get em boys!” and attack.